 consolidation on the basis of accounting consolidation (entities included in the consolidated financial statements according to the applicable accounting framework);

-prudential consolidation (entities within the scope of consolidation according to Chapter 2 of Title II of Part One of Regulation (EU) No 575/2013 of the European Parliament and of the Council) at the level of the Union parent undertaking;
+prudential consolidation (entities within the scope of consolidation according to Chapter 2 of Title II of Part One of Regulation (EU) No 575/2013 at the level of the Union parent undertaking;

 consolidation at the level of the resolution entity for the resolution group.

-For each template, institutions shall follow the consolidation basis or bases applicable pursuant to Article 4 of this Regulation.
+For each template, institutions shall follow the consolidation basis or bases applicable pursuant to Article 2 to Article 5 of Implementing Regulation (EU) No 20XX/XXX .

 Numbering and other conventions